cloudmesh/pi/content/en/tutorial/sdcard-burn-pi-as-burner/index.md

 There are different methods of how to set up a cluster.
-This includes setups that are known under the terms *headless*, *network booting*, and *booting from SDCards*.
+This includes setups that are known under the terms *headless*, *network booting*, and *booting from SD Cards*.
 Each of the methods has its advantages and disadvantages.
 However, the last method is most familiar to the users in the Pi community that come from single Pis.
 While reviewing the many efforts that describe a cluster set up most of them contain many complex steps that require a significant amount of